edgio-docs/edgio-docs/src/pages/guides/app_security/getting_started.md

 4. From the **Add an Access Control** option, select **IP**.
 5. Click **Add Blacklist**.
 6. Specify an IP address from which suspicious traffic originates.
+7. Specify an additional IP address on a separate line.
+Repeat this step as needed.

     [View sample configuration.](/images/app_security/getting_started_access_rules.png)